ap3ufersa/ap3_2023.1_xicoArruda/unidade1/exercicio3.md

 # Exercício 3

-## Exercício - maxímo 4,0 pontos se o commit no github for até 23:59h do dia 20/08/2023
+## Exercício - máximo 4,0 pontos se o commit no github for até 23:59h do dia 20/08/2023

 ### Exercícios